decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 })
 ```

-### Hint messages
+### Hover Feedback

-When a player hovers the cursor over an item with an `PointerEvents` component, the cursor changes shape to hint to the player that the entity is interactive.
+When a player hovers the cursor over an item with an `PointerEvents` component, they see:

-You can also display a toast message in the UI that lets the player know what happens if they interact with the entity.
+- An edge highlight on the entity
+- A hover hint near the cursor with an icon for the button they need to press and a string that reads "Interact".

+These elements can be toggled and customized.

+The hover feedback on the UI displays a different icon depending on what input you select in the `button` field.
+On PC, it displays an icon with an `E` for `InputAction.IA_PRIMARY`, an `F` for `InputAction.IA_SECONDARY`, and a mouse for `InputAction.IA_POINTER`.

+Change the string by changing the `hoverText` value.
+Keep this string short, so that it's quick to read and isn't too intrusive on the screen.

 ```ts
 // create entity